 Variable Definition FLEXLM_BATCH (Windows only) Prevents interactive pop-ups from appearing.
 Set to 1 if a batch application.
 (Version 7.0 and later clients) FLEXLM_DIAGNOSTICS Used for debugging where applications do not print error message text.
 Set to 1, 2, or 3, depending on the amount of diagnostic information desired.
-See FLEXLM_DIAGNOSTICS (Version 5.0 and later clients) FLEXLM_TIMEOUT (Windows only) Sets the timeout value a FlexEnabled application uses when attempting to connect to a license server.
+See FLEXLM_DIAGNOSTICS (Version 5.0 and later clients) FLEXLM_DIAGNOSTICS_P ATH Provides the path for the flexIm diagnostics logs file.
+During initialization, the priority for the diagnostics log file creation is defined in this environment variable.
+If unsuccessful, the log file will be created in the current working directory.
+If log file creation on both the paths were unsuccessful then, in Windows, it tries to create the log file again in "<system drive=""></system>:\ProgramData\FLEXnet" else will be set as "stderr". in Non Windows platform, the diagnostics logs file will be set as "stderr".
+FLEXLM_TIMEOUT (Windows only) Sets the timeout value a FlexEnabled application uses when attempting to connect to a license server.
 Values are in microseconds, within the range of 200,000 (0.2 seconds) through 20,000,000 (20 seconds).
 The default value is 3,000,000 microseconds (that is 3 seconds).
 LM_BORROW Used for initiating license borrowing and setting the borrow period.
 See Initiating License Borrowing for more details.
 On UNIX platforms, \$HOME/.flexlmborrow is used for the registry instead of \$HOME/.flexlmrc.
 LM_LICENSE_FILE or VENDOR_LICENSE_FILE Reset path to license file.
 Can be a license search path, separated by ":" on UNIX and ";" on Windows.
 If VENDOR_LICENSE_FILE is used, VENDOR is the vendor daemon name used by this application.
 For example, Revenera products use MVSN_LICENSE_FILE.
 Can be a file name, or port@host .
 See also Setting the License Search Path Using an Environment Variable (VENDOR_LICENSE_FILE requires version 6.0 and later clients).
-LM_PROJECT LM_PROJECT's value (up to 255 characters) is logged in the report log file and later reported on by FlexNet Manager.
-It can also be used to RESERVE, INCLUDE, and so on licenses with PROJECT.
-For example: RESERVE 1 f1 PROJECT airplane The variable is read upon the license server's initial connection with the FlexEnabled client and is reread for each job, enabling you to update the variable value as needed on a job-to-job basis.
-However, the value with which a job initiates remains in effect for the duration of that job.
-You cannot modify this value mid-job.
-Note - This feature requires that the FlexEnabled client be built with FlexNet Publisher 5.0 or later and that the vendor daemon be built with FlexNet Publisher 7.0 or later.